 All essays and other assignments will be submitted in an electronic form on Moodle.
-The deadline for all assignments is 5.00pm sharp.
+The deadline for all assignments is 5.00pm sharp on a Thursday.
 Your assignment will be automatically noted as received and date stamped on Moodle.
 It is your responsibility to ensure your assignment is submitted before the deadline.